 The trek offers an array of wildlife including soaring condors, vicunas, bobcats and pumas.
 Camp sites are often beside beautiful blue lakes.
 You’ll also have the chance to bathe in several hot springs and view the trek’s signature rainbow mountains!
 The colourful sandstone mountains in the Vinicunca area is probably the coolest thing you’ll see in Peru!

 Ausangate mountain itself is considered a holy mountain (or mountain spirit) by local Peruvians and is the deity of Cusco.
 Since pre-Inca times the mountain has been a place of worship and offerings and this tradition continues today.
-The mountain is also notable for the Qoyllur Rit’I Festival which is held at the base of Ausangate each year at the end of May.
+The mountain is also notable for the Qoyllur Rit’I Festival which is held on the opposite side of the Cordillera Vilcanota, in the Sinaqara Valley at the end of May.
 The festival draws over 10,000 pilgrims each year and celebrates the mountains spirit and the apparition of Christ on the mountainside.

 How difficult is the Ausangate Trek?